+- 1. Sale of goods and services in Italy and abroad

 - a) Sale of rights to public parties

 - b) Sale of rights in Italy

 - c) Sale of rights abroad

 - d) Other Sales (for example consultation services, television channels, etc.)

 - e) Sale of rights on web platforms

-&lt;sup>11 To this end, see paragraph 3.1 of the General Section.
+11 To this end, see paragraph 3.1 of the General Section.

-This Special Section deals with the express prohibition by Corporate Bodies, Employees on a direct basis - or external staff - limited to the obligations respectively provided for under specific procedures and codes of conduct and the specific clauses in the contracts implementing the following principles - of:
+This Special Section deals with the express prohibition by Corporate Bodies, Employees - on a direct basis - or external staff - limited to the obligations respectively provided for under specific procedures and codes of conduct and the specific clauses in the contracts implementing the following principles - of: